Shaunaka Mahashala: Description

 The location of the Gurukul was Nimisharanya.
 It is said that Shaunaka performed a 12-year-long Yajna at his ashram, which attracted a large number of learned men, who held incessant discussions about religion and philosophy.
 He wrote Shaunaka Grihasutra, Shaunaka Grihyaparishit, and Vastushastra Granth.
 He helped sages Romaharsha and Ugrasrava Sutha to spread the Puranas and Itihasa among a large masses.

+Maharshi Shree Suta Gaddi Mandir - The legendary seat of the Puranas narrator sage Sūta.

 Ugrashravas was an auditor at Takshila.
 He travelled to Naimiṣāraṇya forest.
 There he met with the sage Shaunaka and a large group of Brahmins studying at the Shaunaka Mahashala.
 The Shaunaka Mahashala is considered as the ancient form of university in the Indian Subcontinent by scholars.
 It is also known as Naimishyaranya University.
 The Brahmin scholars in the ashram asked about Janamejaya's snake sacrifice with the sage Ugrashravas.
 Then Ugrashravas recited the story of the Mahabharata as recited by Vaishampayana to him with some additional materials.
 This is the place where Shrimad Bhagavatam was preached.
 The life of the university is mentioned in Adi Parva of the Mahabharata.
 The philosophical conversation between the sage Pippalada and the sage Shaunaka at the Shaunaka Mahashala was recorded as Brahma Upanishad or Brahmopanishad.

+The Vyasa Gaddi also known as Vyasa Peetha in the premises of the Shaunaka Mahashala, was the seat of the revered Vedic sage Veda Vyasa.
+He divided the Vedas into four branches.
+After that he composed and compiled the four branches of the Vedas there.
+The Vyasa Gaddi was located on a high mound amidst trees groves.
+The sacred Gomati river flowing through the Naimisharanya forest was clearly visible from the high mound of the Vyasa Peetha.